Kabob Koobideh (Persian Ground Beef Kabobs)

 Historical Notes for this Recipe:

 This recipe for Kabob Koobideh was first posted in the very early days of my blog.
-It was updated with better photos in 2009.
-The recipe was updated again in 2022 to more accurately reflect the origin of my version and add information about where this type of kabob is traditional and how it’s made there.
+It was updated with better photos in 2009, and updated again with new photos in 2023.
+It was last updated with more information in 2026.

 If you are going to call it Kubideh then know that its Iranian and not Middle Eastern!Â